 Diversification of Stocks

-On October of 2017, SEBI made few changes to the rule of Categorization and Rationalization of Mutual Fund Schemes.
+In October 2017, SEBI made a few changes to the rule of Categorization and Rationalization of Mutual Fund Schemes.

 SEBI has now cleared the confusion of which are Large Cap Stocks, Mid Cap Stocks and Small Cap Stocks.